cnb0/learning-k8s/k8s.io/03-k8s.tasks/k8s.services/k8s.network-policies-usecase.md

                 - A port may be either a numerical or named port on a pod.

                 Use Cases :
-                    - Allow monitoring system to collect the metrics by querying the diagnostics port of your application, without giving it access to the rest of the application.
+                    - Allow monitoring system to collect the metrics by querying the diagnostics port of your application,without giving it access to the rest of the application.

 10. ALLOW traffic only to a port of an application
                 - This NetworkPolicy lets you define ingress rules for specific ports of an application.